carderne/moz-offgrid-data/README.md

 ### Agriculture
 A [reference paper](https://www.scielo.br/pdf/pab/v47n9/12.pdf).

-Script `download_ndvi.py` will download a timeseries of NDVI data.
-Notebook `ndvi_analysis.ipynb` used to calculate Fourier transform and identify zones of agricultural productivity.
+Script `./scripts/ee_download.py ndvi` will download a timeseries of NDVI data.
+Can also download MODIS NDVI data with `./scripts/ee_download.py modis` Notebook `ndvi_analysis.ipynb` used to calculate Fourier transform and identify zones of agricultural productivity.

 Currently just using 3rd component (counting from 1) of Fourier transform.
-Use `Zonal statistics` to get mean value into clusters.
-Multiply by 100.

 ### Emissions
-Script `download_no2.py` will download a single maximum annual value of NO2 for Mozambique.
+Script `./scripts/ee_download.py no2` will download a single maximum annual value of NO2 for Mozambique.

-Use `Zonal statistics` to get max value into clusters.
-Multiply by 100,000.

 ### Add distance to cities
 Using [this Wikipedia article](https://en.wikipedia.org/wiki/List_of_cities_in_Mozambique_by_population) with the following list of the 17 largest cities in Mozambique: